gpantel/gpantel.github.io/_posts/2017-08-30-misciblitypoint.markdown

 ![Fluorescence Miscibility]({{ site.url }}/assets/Membrane/FF0_T.jpg)
 **Figure:** Illustration of *F/F<sub>0</sub>* fluorescence measurement used to determing miscibility point, which is assigned as the point of inflection in *F/F<sub>0</sub>(T)*.

-Veatch and Keller also assign the "miscibility point" to corespond to the point when 50% of L<sub>o</sub> domain-forming lipids are miscible with L<sub>d</sub> domain-forming lipids in giant unilamellar vesicle (GUV) fluorescence experiments.[6]
-We can find the point where 50% of L<sub>o</sub> domain-forming lipids are miscible with L<sub>d</sub> domain-forming lipids simulation by evaluating the mixing entropy of a binary mixture on a hexagonal lattice monolayer, which happens to be very similar to a lipid bilayer for a few reasons.
+Veatch and Keller also assign the "miscibility point" to corespond to the point when 50% of L<sub>o</sub> domain-forming lipids are miscible with L<sub>d</sub> domain-forming lipids in giant unilamellar vesicle (GUV) fluorescence experiments.[3,4] We can find the point where 50% of L<sub>o</sub> domain-forming lipids are miscible with L<sub>d</sub> domain-forming lipids simulation by evaluating the mixing entropy of a binary mixture on a hexagonal lattice monolayer, which happens to be very similar to a lipid bilayer for a few reasons.

 # % Miscibilities of binary mixture on a hexagonal lattice
 Each monolayer of a lipid bilayer can easily be thought of as a quasi-2D structure, and just like any 2D surface, lipids within monolayers are, on average, coordinated with six surrounding lipids.[5]
-Additionally, phase-separated bilayers (paticularly macroscopic separations, visible via microscopy) show strongly regstered domains -- that is, L<sub>o</sub> domains lie on top of L<sub>o</sub> domains, and L<sub>d</sub> domains lie on top of L<sub>d</sub> domains.(CITAITON) Because of this, thinking about phase-separated lipid bilayers as finite-sized periodic 2D hexagonal lattices seems quite reasonable, as this should be similar to the conditions of a lipid bilayer simulation.
+Additionally, phase-separated bilayers (paticularly macroscopic separations, visible via microscopy) show strongly regstered domains -- that is, L<sub>o</sub> domains lie on top of L<sub>o</sub> domains, and L<sub>d</sub> domains lie on top of L<sub>d</sub> domains.[6]
+Because of this, thinking about phase-separated lipid bilayers as finite-sized periodic 2D hexagonal lattices seems quite reasonable, as this should be similar to the conditions of a lipid bilayer simulation.

 [In a previous post](https://gpantel.github.io/analysis-method/mixent/) I discussed the measurement of lipid mixing entropy using voronoi tessellations of lipid leaflets.
 The very same definition of mixing entropy will be used here for the binary case (*E*=2),